Currency exchange icon Currency Exchange Fee Comparison Calculator

 Credit Card 1.00 0% 1000.00

-Limitations and Assumptions
+Limitations and Assumptions for Currency Exchange Fee Comparison

 Another limitation is that the calculator assumes the quoted rates are already in a compatible format.
 If one provider quotes how many foreign units you get per home-currency unit and another quotes the reverse, entering them side by side without conversion will produce a misleading result.
 The tool does not detect inconsistent rate conventions automatically.
-It also does not fetch live market data, so you must supply current numbers yourself.
+It also does not fetch live market data, so you must enter current numbers yourself.

 The model also does not account for card rewards, statement credits, loyalty points, or fraud-protection value.
 Those benefits can matter.
 A card that yields slightly less foreign currency might still be the better overall choice if it offers strong purchase protection, no cash-handling risk, or valuable travel rewards.
 Likewise, carrying a large amount of cash may create security concerns that outweigh a small numerical advantage.